bhauman/figwheel-main/doc/figwheel-main-options.md

 {:main example.core}
 ```

-Any options provided in the metadata of build file will override the
+Any options provided in the metadata of the build file will override the
 options in the `figwheel-main.edn` file.

 # Commonly used options